-Below is an overview of the semesters, periods and lesson weeks of the academic year 24-25 at Aeres UAS in Dronten.
-More information can be found in the 'year schedule' on the student intranet (Dronten) (e.g. graduation dates, exam committee meetings, signing up for resits).
+Below is an overview of the semester, periods and lesson week of the academic year 2425 at Aeres UAS in Dronten.
+More information can be found in the 'year schedule' on the student intranet (e.g. graduation dates, exam committee meetings, signing up for resits).
 In August (2025), exam period T5 is from 12-18 August.